Code-Institute-Submissions/MFBuckley-Online-Cookbook/README.md

 # Online Cookbook

-A database of cooking recipes for the Thermomix kitchen appliance that can be edited and updated.
+A database of cooking recipes for the Thermomix kitchen appliance that can be read, edited and updated.
 Created by the Vorwerk company, a Thermomix is essentially a powerful blender which also cooks, kneads and stirs food mixtures making it a powerful ally in the kitchen.

 # UX